Common Vestibular Disorders

 Neuro-optometric rehabilitation therapy involves the use of visual exercises that focus on strengthening the eye-brain connection.
 Specialized prisms and lenses may be used as well.

 A multidisciplinary approach to treating vestibular disorders will bring about the optimum results.
 Vestibular therapy, neuro-optometric rehabilitation therapy, physical therapy and occupational therapy may all be beneficial for optimal healing.

-Begin your journey towards a better quality of life by calling Vision Development of WNY to schedule your functional visual evaluation today.Vision Development of WNY serves patients from Elma, Buffalo, SouthTowns, Western New York and throughout New York.
+Begin your journey towards a better quality of life by calling to schedule your functional visual evaluation today.Our practice serves patients from Elma, Buffalo, SouthTowns, and Western New York, New York and surrounding communities.